 Minimum requirements for an off-grid AC system are: battery bank and inverter(s).
 Additional items dependent on specific need and geographic location: AC/DC generator, charge controller(s) solar panels, wind turbine, micro-hydro turbine, diversion load, propane appliances.
 First step is to determine your load profile, power requirements, available renewable resources and available budget.
 Based on your findings the battery bank, inverter and renewable energy sources can be balanced into the optimum system for your needs.
 A professional system designer/installer can be a great resource for system sizing and budget pricing.
 OutBack can help you find a competent installer in your area.
 Call us at (360) 435-6030 or email email@example.com

 A charge controller can go to "sleep" for a variety of reasons: Insufficient solar radiation, PV voltage lower than battery voltage or the controller has failed.
 A good first step is to look at the main screen and verify that the "IN" voltage is higher than the "OUT" voltage.
 If so, verify that there is enough power available for the controller to operate.
 If the sky is severely overcast and/or the array is too small, then the controller will not be able to gather enough energy to operate.
 This typically happens in early morning or late afternoon times.
-If you still have questions or concerns, feel free to email or call the OutBack tech support team: (360) 618-4363 or email@example.com for assistance.
+If you still have questions or concerns, feel free to visit the OutBack Support Center or email firstname.lastname@example.org for assistance.

 If you suspect that your inverter is not working, there are several easy troubleshooting steps to verify this.
 Check to see that the correct DC voltage is present on the black and red DC input terminals of the inverter.
 If the correct DC voltage is present then verify that there is no AC output from the AC output terminals of the inverter.
 If not then check to see if there are any illuminated green, yellow or red indicator lights (Not applicable on the Radian).
 Last step is to try cycling the DC input breakers on the inverter.
-If there is still no power up, then call our tech support team at: (360) 618-4363 or email at firstname.lastname@example.org for assistance.
+If there is still no power up, then feel free to visit the OutBack Support Center or send an email to email@example.com for assistance.

 First step is to verify that the AC input breaker is closed.
 A quick glance at the Mate should show a yellow illuminated LED above the "AC Input" button.
 You can also confirm that AC power is present by measuring directly on the AC Input terminals of the inverter.
 If power is present on the AC input then verify what mode the inverter is in.
 This can be done under status/FX/meter on a Mate or by pressing the inverter icon on the Mate3.
 The Mate should show that the inverter is in a charging mode like bulk, absorb or float.
 If it says "Silent" then that means the inverter has completed a charge cycle and has deliberately shut off its charger.
 To force a bulk charge and verify that the charger is working there are several options.
 One method that works with the off-grid inverters is to simply cycle the AC Input breaker.
 Once the FX reconnects it should reinitiate a full charge cycle.
 If the inverter is grid-interactive then the easiest way is to press the charger menu on the Mate3 and start a bulk cycle or press the "AC IN" button on the Mate until the Force Bulk menu is present.